 Focus on a healthy diet

-In addition to a healthy diet, you can consider nutritional supplements to increase your energy levels.
-It can be difficult to find the right vitamins to increase energy, depending on what is causing the fatigue.
-Fortunately, we have an energy pack that contains antioxidants, anti-inflammatory properties and properties that support the metabolism, and which gives more energy to the whole body.
-In fact, we have a whole collection of vitamins and minerals that provide more energy, including supplements such as Vitamin D3 with Cranberry, OptiMSM , Isotonic Sporty Boost , Curcumin with B12 , and much more!
-Be sure to head over to our store to grab some of our favorites today!
-With a healthy diet and Aarja Health's knowledge, you will feel energetic in no time!
+In addition to a healthy diet, you can consider supplements to boost your energy levels.
+Finding the right vitamins to boost your energy can be difficult, depending on the cause of your fatigue.
+Luckily, we have an energy pack that contains antioxidants, anti-inflammatory properties, and metabolic support properties that will give your entire body more energy.
+In fact, we have a whole collection of vitamins and minerals that will give you more energy, including supplements like Vitamin D3 with Cranberry, OptiMSM , Isotonic Sporty Boost , Curcumin with B12 , and much more!
+Be sure to head to our store to pick up some of our favorites today!
+With a healthy diet and Aarja Health’s expertise, you’ll be feeling energized in no time!

 Restart your sleep cycle

-When you lack energy it is not unusual to be told that you need to rest, and that is important!
-Sleep is an important part of the foundation for maintaining healthy energy levels, sleep gives our body a break, allows it to repair and recover, and in addition, our sleep cycle is one of the biggest factors in our hormonal balance.
-Without a proper sleep schedule, it can become more and more difficult for the body to "feel awake" at the right time.
-But beware, more sleep isn't always the key to boosting your energy levels naturally.
-When the body lacks regulation through the sleep-wake cycle over a longer period, it will not necessarily help to sleep for 14 hours to "catch up".
+When you're low on energy, it's not uncommon to be told that you need to rest, and that's important!
+Sleep is an important part of maintaining healthy energy levels, sleep gives our bodies a break, allows them to repair and recover, and in addition, our sleep cycle is one of the biggest factors in hormonal balance.
+Without a proper sleep schedule, it can become harder and harder for our body to "feel awake" at the right time.
+But beware, more sleep is not always the key to increasing energy levels naturally.
+When the body lacks regulation through the sleep-wake cycle over an extended period of time, sleeping for 14 hours to "catch up" won't necessarily help.

-Instead, your best bet may be to stay awake to try to "reset" the cycle.
-Creating a sleep schedule will help the body restructure the release and regulation of hormones.
-So, if your naps aren't helping to boost your energy levels, try changing your sleeping habits instead!
-Try to stay awake at a specific bedtime even if you are tired, and get up at the same time every morning.
-This way, your body will start to find a natural rhythm, which will help you feel energetic throughout the day!
+Instead, your best bet may be to stay awake to try to "reset" your cycle.
+Creating a sleep schedule will help your body restructure the release and regulation of hormones.
+So, if your naps aren't helping to boost your energy levels, try changing your sleep habits instead!
+Try staying awake at a set bedtime even if you're tired, and getting up at the same time every morning.
+This way, your body will start to find a natural rhythm, which will help you feel energized throughout the day!

 Drink enough water

-To keep energy levels up, it is important to drink enough water.
-Dehydration actually causes an increase in levels of cortisol (the stress hormone) which, if you remember from the stress management section, is a huge factor in our energy levels.
-In addition, water plays a major role in chemical reactions throughout the body AND significantly affects brain function.
-Even mild dehydration can affect brain function, contributing to imbalances in mood and memory, as well as fatigue and headaches.
-So when it comes to hydration status, water is an absolutely necessary component to feeling like you have enough energy!
+To keep your energy levels up, it’s important to drink enough water.
+Dehydration actually causes an increase in cortisol levels (the stress hormone) which, if you remember from the stress management section, is a big factor when it comes to our energy levels.
+Additionally, water plays a major role in chemical reactions throughout the body AND significantly affects brain function.
+Even mild dehydration can affect brain function, contributing to mood and memory imbalances, as well as fatigue and headaches.
+So when it comes to hydration status, water is an absolutely essential component to feeling energized!

-Yoga is considered a form of exercise, but we also think that the effect yoga has on your energy level should be mentioned.
-Yoga helps promote blood circulation, which can boost your energy levels naturally, but it also works as a fantastic stress management tool.
+Yoga is considered a form of exercise, but we also think that the effect yoga has on your energy levels is worth mentioning.
+Yoga helps to promote blood circulation, which can naturally increase your energy levels, but it also works as a fantastic stress management tool.
 Focusing on deep breathing through movement can have a really big impact on stress hormone levels in the body, practicing yoga gives you the benefits of exercise AND stress management at the same time!

-Many alternative health practices disregard a modern understanding of the body, thinking of the body as a residence for energy centers, and our vital energy (or life force) flows through it.
-According to Ayurvedic and Traditional Chinese Medicine, disease will occur when the flow of this vital energy is blocked and the result is often symptoms such as illness which you might guess - fatigue!
+Many alternative health practices ignore a modern understanding of the body, thinking of the body as a home for energy centers, and our vital energy (or life force) flows through it.
+According to Ayurvedic and Traditional Chinese Medicine, illness occurs when the flow of this vital energy is blocked, and the result is often symptoms like illness, which you might guess – fatigue!
 Yoga is an ancient practice that has been used for many years to stimulate the flow of energy through the body and to help prevent illness and low energy levels.
-The same can be said about other meditative forms of exercise, such as tai chi and qi gong.
-Whether you believe in the vital energy theory or not, mindfulness and breathing exercises are wonderful methods that you can use to gain more energy naturally.
+The same can be said for other meditative forms of exercise, such as tai chi and qi gong.
+Whether you believe in the theory of vital energy or not, mindfulness and breathing exercises are wonderful methods that you can use to get more energy naturally.

 Sing your favorite songs

 When was the last time you sang your favorite song out loud?
-Although unconventional, singing can be a great way to boost your energy levels, and you certainly don't even need to have a beautiful singing voice.
-You may be wondering how singing can give you more energy?
-Well, similar to exercise, singing increases blood flow and oxygen levels in the body, which causes the release of endorphins.
-Singing can also help to reduce stress levels and thus also strengthen and provide better immunity.
-So ask your friends to listen to you the next time you're low on energy, turn up your favorite song and sing along!
+Although unconventional, singing can be a great way to boost your energy levels, and you certainly don’t even need to have a beautiful singing voice.
+You might be wondering how singing can boost your energy levels?
+Well, just like exercise, singing increases blood flow and oxygen levels in the body, which causes the release of endorphins.
+Singing can also help reduce stress levels, which can also boost your immunity and make you feel better.
+So, ask your friends to cover their ears the next time you’re feeling low, turn up your favorite song, and sing along!

 Spend time in nature

-There is nothing better than spending some time outside in nature to get more energy!
-Nature's effects on energy levels have become increasingly well documented, showing that approximately 20 minutes a day or around 120 minutes a week is very beneficial for overall health and well-being.
-Time in nature reduces stress, improves hormone balance, reduces anxiety and improves mood and mental health.
+There's nothing better than spending some time outdoors to get more energy!
+The effects of nature on energy levels have become increasingly well-documented, showing that about 20 minutes a day or around 120 minutes a week is very beneficial for overall health and well-being.
+Time in nature reduces stress, improves hormone balance, reduces anxiety, and improves mood and mental health.
 Studies have even shown that walks in nature as short as 10-15 minutes can help reduce tiredness and fatigue, while improving mood and attention.
-Spending time without electricity in nature has even been a well-known Japanese practice since the 1980s - called Shinrin Yoku or Forest Bathing - used to counteract the effects of several forms of illness and it has become popular worldwide for its many health benefits.
+Spending time without electricity in nature has even been a well-known Japanese practice since the 1980s - called Shinrin Yoku or Forest Bathing - which is used to counteract the effects of several forms of illness and has become popular around the world for its many health benefits.

 Be social

 Over the past two years, many people have experienced various forms of isolation, and it will come as no surprise that being social is on our list of natural ways to get more energy.
-In many cases, social engagement and strong community ties have been shown to result in better health as one ages, while loneliness can cause low mood and fatigue.
-Laughing is also a fairly well-known technique that can reduce cortisol (stress hormone) and release muscle tension throughout the body.
+In many cases, social engagement and strong community ties have been shown to result in better health as you age, while loneliness can cause low mood and fatigue.
+Laughing is also a well-known technique that can reduce cortisol (the stress hormone) and release muscle tension throughout the body.
 And what better way to relieve stress than a good dose of laughter with your loved ones?
-Laughing also causes the release of the feel-good endorphins that we know have a positive effect on our energy levels.
+Laughing also causes the release of those feel-good endorphins, which we know have a positive impact on our energy levels.

 Surround yourself with potted plants

 Houseplants are so much more than just decoration.
-All plants filter air as part of their respiratory cycle, so if you struggle with fatigue you can actually get more energy with the help of houseplants!
-A few extra houseplants help filter out air pollutants, volatile organic compounds (VOCs) and ozone that can come from a variety of household items such as paint, printers, cleaning products, flame retardants in furniture, personal care products, fragrances and more!
-With indoor air pollution 2-5 times worse than outdoors, it's extremely important to do what we can to surround ourselves with clean air, which can contribute to more energy.
+All plants filter air as part of their respiratory cycle, so if you’re struggling with fatigue, you can actually get more energy with the help of houseplants!
+A few extra houseplants help filter out air pollutants, volatile organic compounds (VOCs), and ozone that can come from a variety of household items like paints, printers, cleaning products, flame retardants in furniture, personal care products, fragrances, and more!
+With indoor air pollutants 2-5 times worse than outdoors, it’s extremely important to do what we can to surround ourselves with clean air, which can contribute to more energy.

-You don't have to walk around feeling like you need a nap all the time, try these tips for more energy!
-You will probably soon feel better and ready to take on the day!
-Remember that for lasting energy it is important to maintain a healthy, balanced lifestyle, and many of our tips for naturally increased energy levels can be used on a weekly basis and give you more energy in the long term!
+You don't have to go around feeling like you need a nap all the time, try these tips for more energy!
+You'll soon feel better and ready to take on the day!
+Remember that for lasting energy it's important to maintain a healthy, balanced lifestyle, and many of our tips for naturally increasing energy levels can be put into practice on a weekly basis and give you more energy in the long run!

 Back to blog